MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 ### Unclassified Internal

-In the **Their collaborators** section, the collaborators who don't match the filter defined in question C and who are also internal to the company ("IsInternal = true") will be grouped together in the *Unclassified_Internal* category.
+In the **Their collaborators** section, the collaborators who don't match the filter defined in question C of the following graphic and who are also internal to the company ("IsInternal = true") will be grouped together in the *Unclassified_Internal* category.
 Metrics for all such collaborators are added up for this category.

 For example, if you run a query for all collaborators who match "FunctionType = HR," those who don't match that filter, such as internal employees from Sales or Marketing, will be included in the *Unclassified_Internal* category.